Find and fix writing mistakes instantly

 - Mental: Something smells funny about this situation.

 On the other hand, in this example, nothing literally smells funny.
-Instead, it means to recognize that there’s something strange about the situation.
+Instead, it means that there’s something strange and unusual about the situation.

 Linking Verbs List